NgocDuc0308/NgocDuc0308/README.md

 # 👨‍🎨 About Me

-🎓 Fresh Graduate passionate about UX/UI Design
-🎯 Focused on crafting intuitive and meaningful digital experiences
+🎓 Fresh Graduate passionate about UX/UI Design and Frontend Developer 🎯 Focused on crafting intuitive and meaningful digital experiences
 🧠 Interested in User Research, Interaction Design & Prototyping